 #4.
 3D Modeling Artists Are Actually Very Communicative

 Even though 3D modeling artists might seem a little geeky to those who work in more traditional industries, they actually have great communication skills.
-Those are a must for the job because most of the CGI big projects require teamwork.
+Those are a must for the job because most CGI big projects require teamwork.
 Therefore, 3D modeling artists are highly organized, with everyone doing their part.

 Professional CGI studios normally have a project manager and a client manager working closely with every team to ensure that everything is done according to the client’s requests.
 In this case, 3D modeling artists don’t communicate with the client directly.
 This means they have to be able to convey any project-related information to the managers in a way that they and the client will understand.
 For example, the modelers might need additional technical information about the product, or clarifications if the client provides inconsistent style references.

 #5.
-They Have to Constantly Learn New Things
+They Have to Learn New Things Constantly

 Finally, 3D modeling artists must constantly upgrade their knowledge and skills to stay relevant.
 People of many professions say the same thing about themselves, but how many of them actually do that?
 Well, 3D modelers are definitely the ones.
 All because CGI technologies are changing and developing extremely fast.
-There are major software updates happening every year, new features being added to make the work process of 3D modeling artists smoother and more efficient.
-But one must learn how all those new things first.
+There are major software updates happening every year, and new features are being added to make the work process of 3D modeling artists smoother and more efficient.
+But one must learn all those new things first.

 Furthermore, product CGI specialists also benefit from learning about the latest trends and techniques used in other fields.
-For instance, the entertainment industry has always been the driving force of technology, so it can be useful to see what 3D modelers in game and movie industries are doing.
+For instance, the entertainment industry has always been the driving force of technology, so it can be useful to see what 3D modelers in the game and movie industries are doing.
 In any case, CGI is a highly competitive field, and one must spare no effort to stay successful in it.

 So, those were the 5 surprising facts about 3D modeling artists.
 Perhaps, not all of them were exactly unexpected but, hopefully, some of them were.
 The main idea here is that working with CGI requires a great amount of skill and talent in several fields, combined together.
 Therefore, the notion that 3D modeling and rendering is something that anyone can do by simply pressing a button couldn’t be any further from the truth.